V0XNIHILI/brevitas-utils/README.md

 ## Usage

-Please see a mini-tutorial below.
+Please see a small tutorial below.

-### 1. Define original model
+### 1. Define model to be quantized

 ```python
 import torch.nn as nn